 Ekoenergetyka America has signed a strategic service partnership with Field Advantage, a national EV and IT field services firm based in Kingsport, Tennessee.
 Field Advantage will serve as a primary service partner for Ekoenergetyka's growing DC fast charging footprint across North America — handling commissioning, deployment, and ongoing maintenance.
 The deal expands Ekoenergetyka's U.S. service bench as the Polish manufacturer accelerates its North American push beyond its established European base.

-Current dispatch compiled April 19, 2026.
-Archive dispatch compiled April 8, 2026.
-Sources across both: SACE, Atlas Public Policy, CleanTechnica, AFDC, Ionna, Electrek, TVA EnergyRight, WeaveGrid, EDF, CNBC, Cox Automotive, InsideEVs, Charged EVs, Everged, Field Advantage, Detroit News, Fortune, Gulf News, Wood Mackenzie, and others.
+Current dispatch compiled June 4, 2026.
+Archive dispatches compiled May 1, 2026 and April 8, 2026.
+Sources across all three: SACE, Atlas Public Policy, CleanTechnica, AFDC, Ionna, Electrek, TVA EnergyRight, WeaveGrid, EDF, CNBC, Cox Automotive, InsideEVs, Charged EVs, Everged, Field Advantage, Detroit News, Fortune, Gulf News, Wood Mackenzie, Scout Motors, readySC, Crain's Detroit, CoStar, NCDOT, SCDOT, SC+EV, FHWA, ACT News, ADECA, Evio Charging, and others.